sigmorphon/sigmorphon.github.io/sharedtasks/2019/task1.md

 - Average [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between the prediction and the truth across all predictions

 The official evaluation script that we will use for our internal evaluation will be provided [here](https://www.example.com).
 We encourage ablation studies to measure the advantage gained from particular innovations.
 You should perform these studies on the development data and report the findings in your system description paper.

 **Ambiguous lemmas.** We will use the same script to evaluate your system’s output on the test data.
 If multiple correct answers are possible, we will accept any string from the correct set.
-For example, the two senses of English lemma hang have different Past forms, hung and hanged.
+For example, the two senses of English lemma `hang` have different `Past` forms, `hung` and `hanged`.

 **Averaging.** We will evaluate on each language pair separately.
 An aggregate evaluation will weight all languages equally (i.e. macro-averaging), including the surprise languages released later during the development period.

-##Pretrained Systems
+## Pretrained Systems

 Coming soon!
 We will offer four pretrained systems for cross-lingual inflection generation.
 This models constitute very strong baselines.
 We believe them to be state of the art, but we will refrain from such hype.
 The systems are neural sequence-to-sequence models with different types of attention mechanisms: (i) soft attention, (ii) 0th-order hard non-monotonic attention, (iii) 0th-order hard monotonic attention and (iv) 1st-order hard monotonic attention.
 In general, the 1st-order hard monotonic attention system is the best, but performance does vary by language.
 The code, pretrained models and the dev accuracies may be found [here](https://github.com/sigmorphon/2019).